 4. Point your knees inward toward the vehicle

 You have to prove yourself to the ATV by pulling both knees toward the center of the vehicle.
 Imagine that there is a magnet between your knees, and they are trying to stick together.
 Keep your knees fixed on the vehicle, so you don’t fall over.

 5. Lift your bottom off of the seat when examining your surroundings.

 Start at slow speeds, such as 10 to 20 mph.
 Don’t drive your ATV too fast, learn the controls, and work your way up to higher speeds.
 Avoid traveling at high speeds because it is difficult to break, as this may cause serious injury.

 • Always be vigilant when you’re driving an ATV, as there can be a lot of unexpected bumps and ditches in your driving area.

 • Even experienced ATV drivers can be taken by surprise.
 Be prepared for the unexpected so you can steer yourself out of harm’s way

 Get your adrenaline thrills on the rear of a Quad Bike experience visit from Marrakech.
-Speed over the earth tracks of the Palmeraie, and pass Berber towns immaculate by current life.
+Speed over the earth tracks of the Palmeraie, and passing Berber towns immaculate my current life.
 Stop for a mint tea and bites, and that’s just the beginning.
 Book Your adventure